winya/api-docs/_posts/roku/0.1.4/README.md

 Before going into details, please note that document assumes the following:

 *   you have a registered user at [IBM Cloud Video](http://www.ustream.tv)
-*   your IBM Cloud Video user is entitled to use the Player SDK specifically (if you have questions, please [contact us](https://www.ustream.tv/enterprise-video/contact))
+*   your IBM Cloud Video user is entitled to use the Player SDK specifically.
+Log-in to [Dashboard], and check ["API/SDK access"] under the "Integrations & Apps" section.
+If you have questions, please [contact us](https://www.ustream.tv/enterprise-video/contact).

 ### Development prerequisites